flyingmachine/brave-clojure-web/content/namespaces.md

 * Look in the *current namespace* for an object with the given symbol.
   If you find one, remove the symbol.
-Using the examples above, we would remove `actually-great-books` from the vector `["East of Eden" "The Glass Bead Game"]`.
+Using the examples above, we would remove `great-books` from the vector
+  `["East of Eden" "The Glass Bead Game"]`.
 * Attach the symbol to the given object.
-In the above examples, we'd attach `actually-great-books` to
+In the above examples, we'd attach `great-books` to
   `["The Power of Bees" "Journey to Upstairs"]`.
 * Store the object in the current namespace.

 Thus, using namespaces allows you to avoid the name collisions other languages are prone to.

-### Creating and Switching to Namespaces
+## Creating and Switching to Namespaces

 Clojure has three tools for creating namespaces: